How to Schedule TikToks in 2026 (Without Shadowbans)

 Yes.
 You can schedule TikToks using TikTok Studio (free, desktop-only) or third-party schedulers like PostEverywhere, Buffer, or Later.

-According to Sprout Social's research, creators who post consistently (3-5 times per week) see 2-3x higher engagement rates than sporadic posters.
+According to Sprout Social's research and the latest TikTok statistics, creators who post consistently (3-5 times per week) see 2-3x higher engagement rates than sporadic posters.
 But filming, editing, and manually posting every day burns you out fast.

 Here's why you should schedule TikToks: